Recognizing and working with Church based trauma

 So how can we begin to do that, how can we partner with God to begin to heal the hurt?
 I don’t want to minimise this process or say that a simple prayer will fix it.
 It could but it usually doesn’t.
 It could be a long process maybe one we don’t complete until we are restored in heaven.
 There’s also not a one size fits all approach so I kind of have a tool kit of ideas that might help.

 First we need to be ready to begin, as I’ve said we need to be able to acknowledge the hurt and we need to want to try and fix it.
-If you’re not there yet that’s OK, when you’re ready, if you’re ready, God will be ready and don’t go believing any nonsense about your salvation depending on it; the God of love isn’t sending you to hell.
+If you’re not there yet that’s OK, when you’re ready, if you’re ready, God will be ready.
+Don’t go believing any nonsense about your salvation depending on it; the God of love isn’t sending you to hell because you have unprocessed trauma.

 When you are ready the key thing to try and get your head around is it’s not your fault.
 You were not to blame.
 You have nothing to feel guilty about.
 God isn’t disappointed in you, he doesn’t love you any less.
 Your pain doesn’t make you any less holy, loved or worthy.
-Who is to blame if anyone is not important, who is not to blame is crucial.
 You are not to blame.
 One of things about abuse and abusers is they try to convince you that somehow you are to blame for your own abuse.
 That is a lie of the enemy.

 Possibly the most important part is learning to see yourself as God sees you.
 Put away the lens of trauma that shows you a broken distorted view and see yourself as God sees you.
 How does God see you?
 As his beautiful child, as the one he loves beyond measure, as worthy, blameless, holly and redeemed.
 He sees you as made in his image, to be like him.
 Learning to see ourselves like this is hard at the best of times but it’s even more difficult when you’re suffering trauma compounded even further if that trauma was delivered in the name of God.
 I strongly recommend looking up God’s love letter online, it’s a collection of all the verses in Scripture that show what God truly thinks of you.
 There’s a printed letter and also an audio recording, listen to it regularly and believe what it tells you.

 Community is important and whilst the Church may have hurt you in the past not all churches are the same.
 If you feel able to find an inclusive, trauma informed church as I believe we are here.
-Some tips on finding one of those, if everyone pretends to have no issues they’re lying and there’s not a culture of walking a real life together.
-Avoid.
-Speak to the leadership politely tell them you disagree with them on something and see what their response is.
-If they dismiss you, if they won’t listen, if they’re rude.
-Avoid.
-But I do really believe that being part of an authentic worship community, made from imperfect people trying their best to love one another will help.
+Here are some tips on finding one of those:

 Finally, spend some time with God.
 Be honest with him, sit down, lie down and just say God I’m hurting help.
 Cry if it helps and let him pick you up wrap you in his arms and love you.